chethan2kumar/SplunkArchitect/Using Git & GitHub.md

 This creates a new ssh key, using the provided email as a label.

-Generating public/private rsa key pair.
+__Generating public/private rsa key pair__

 When you're prompted to "Enter a file in which to save the key," press Enter.
 This accepts the default file location.

- Enter a file in which to save the key (/c/Users/you/.ssh/id_rsa):[Press enter] At the prompt, type a secure passphrase.
+ Enter a file in which to save the key (/c/Users/you/.ssh/id_rsa):[Press enter]

+At the prompt, type a secure passphrase.
 For more information, see "Working with SSH key passphrases".

-Enter passphrase (empty for no passphrase): [Type a passphrase] Enter same passphrase again: [Type passphrase again] Adding your SSH key to the ssh-agent
+Enter passphrase (empty for no passphrase): [Type a passphrase] Enter same passphrase again: [Type passphrase again]

+__Adding your SSH key to the ssh-agent__

 Before adding a new SSH key to the ssh-agent to manage your keys, you should have checked for existing SSH keys and generated a new SSH key.